michaelaA19/diem-unified-charter/diem-unified-charter.md

 of legal, compliance, or other significance associated with a Bearer that need to be verified and should inform some behavior of Verifiers.
-These use cases are broken down into categories based on similarities in requirements and whether the use cases have legal guardians that determine the fitness of a given technical solution.
+These use cases are broken down into categories based on similarities in requirements and whether the use cases have Responsible Entities that determine the fitness of a given technical solution.
 While emblem format is expected to maximize reuse, emblem discovery and conveyance mechanisms result in the divergent requirements that motivate these categories.

-## Digital Protection with Legal Guardian
+## Digital Protection with Responsible Entities

 This category includes use cases for digitally signaling an emblem to inform Verifiers that digital attacks against the Bearer are forbidden by law.